eepgwde/jspring0/spring0/xtra/docs/dev1.md

     @ComponentScan(basePackages = { "com.example.springboot", "ai.centa.clients" })

-If you know run mvn springboot:run and check the log files, you should see element0 appears.
+If you now run mvn springboot:run and check the log files, you should see element0 appears.